Using Virtual Rounding enables providers to stay healthy and ensures they can continue to provide a high standard of care during the COVID-19 crisis.

 How does it work?

-How you can roll this out in your environments
+How you can roll this out in your environment

 Want to get started with this in your environment?
 The sample code and documentation can be found here.
 As always, we suggest you test scenarios out like this in a non-production environment and work with a certified Microsoft partner to build out an enterprise scale solution.

-Providers must have access to Microsoft Teams to use this, and each room account will need a Microsoft 365 E3 or higher license.
+Providers must have access to Microsoft Teams to use this, and each room account will need a Microsoft 365 F3, E1 or higher license (free 6-month E1 Trial licensing is available during this time).
 Please see the documentation for more information and/or contact your Microsoft Account Executive.

 What if the patient needs in-person care, such a temperature check, or blood test?